remix-run/react-router/docs/guides/overview.md

 });
 ```

-Assuming the user navigates to `/inbox/123`, `this.props.messageId` is
+Assuming the user navigates to `/inbox/123`, `this.props.params.messageId` is
 going to be `'123'`.
 Check out the [AsyncState][AsyncState] mixin to see
 how you can turn this parameter into state on your component.
 Or for a
 more basic approach, make an ajax call in `componentDidMount` with the